madanyc/workfront-learn.en/help/guide/integrations/slack/assign-tasks-through-slack.md

 ---
 title: Assign tasks through Slack
-description:  In this video, learn how to assign tasks in Workfront
+description:  Learn how to assign tasks in Workfront
-topics:
 activity: use
-doc-type: feature video
+type: tutorial
 team: Technical Marketing
-kt: Jira ticket
+kt: 8817
 ---
-# Assign tasks through Slack
+# Assign tasks through [!DNL Slack]

 In this video, you will learn how to: